Film Research Collections

 Regent University Film Collection

-Description: Regent film students and faculty have produced over 130 films since the first film classes were held in 1978.
-Located in Archives, these 16mm films vary in length: some are less than a minute, others over an hour.
+Description: Regent film students and faculty have produced over 200 films since the first film classes were held in 1978.
+Earlier films are in 16mm format, later films are in VHS or DVD format.
+Library copies of these films are located in the Special Collections & Archives vault.
+These films vary in length: some are less than a minute, others over an hour.
 In addition to student summer film projects, film students produce films in conjunction with their masters' portfolio.
-Some copies in VHS and DVD format are located in Room 214 on the second floor of the library.
+Copies of these in VHS or DVD format are shelved with the Regent dissertations and theses or in the Special Collections & Archives vault.
+Some Regent University films are located in Room 214 on the second floor of the library and are available for checkout.

 Browse Method: Type "Regent University Film Collection" as a TITLE search.
 Limit your search to Archives by clicking the "Limit/Sort search" button icon at the top right of the catalog screen.
 In the "WHERE Item is located" field click the down arrow and select "Archives."
 Click the "Limit/sort items retrieved using above data" button bar at the bottom.